reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 )
 ```

 After the trigger we have the `rx.dialog.content` which contains everything within our dialog, including a title, a description and our form.
-The key part of the form within the dialog is that it now has two `rx.dialog.close` components.
-The first is to just close the dialog without submitting the form and he second is to close the dialog and submit the form as shown below.
+The first way to close the dialog is without submitting the form and the second way is to close the dialog by submitting the form as shown below.
+This requires two `rx.dialog.close` components within the dialog.

 ```python
 rx.dialog.close(